I’m a “busy” guy.

 This is a place where The North Face trail running shoe always serves me well.
 TPU Snake Plate technology effectively dampens the impact of pebbles, preventing bruising.
 These are some of my favorite shoes to adventure in.

 The Berry Creek trail is about 11 miles of pure beauty with two gorgeous waterfalls to see.
 Not looking to do 11 miles, you can always hike to the first waterfall, about 3.5 miles in, so a total of 7 miles round trip with minor elevation change.
-Even though Maddy and I haven’t camped here yet, we’ve checked out the camp sites and discovered they book about 6 months in advance and are definitely secluded from everything, except each other.
+Even though I haven’t camped here yet, we’ve checked out the camp sites and discovered they book about 6 months in advance and are definitely secluded from everything, except each other.
 They’re right on top one another which is why we haven’t indulged yet.

 All in all, this in another one of my favorite parks in the bay area because it’s a wonderful place to see giant redwoods, and is very accessible to all ages.
 My buddy loves bringing his four year old here for hiking, he totally digs the big trees.
 If you plan to bring the youngsters, just don’t forget extra clothes and let them explore every nook and cranny!
 My little nephew prides himself on carrying his own pack and loves his Marmot Half Hitch!